@lnp2pBot

 ZARSouth African Rand๐Ÿ‡ฟ๐Ÿ‡ฆ

-To change the wizard language use the /setlang command
+To change the assistant's language, use the /setlang command.

-If you want to help by translating lnp2pBot into your language, you can propose your collaboration.
-This is a good place to start.
+If you'd like to help translate lnp2pBot into your language, you can propose your collaboration.
+This is a good starting point.

-By executing the command: /findcomms followed by the desired currency code (you can use standard ISO 4217 currencies codes), lnp2pBot will show you the created communities operating with your coin.
-There may also be communities trading sats against some other cryptocurrency.
-There is no limitation for the user.
+By executing the command: /findcomms followed by the desired currency code (you can use the ISO 4217 standard currency code), lnp2pBot will display the communities created that operate with your currency.

 Find Community Capture